Traditional Seville Orange Marmalade

 The intensely sharp, bitter Seville oranges here hold their own, conquering the sweetness of the sugar; that fresh, intensely orange fragrance and flavour are unmatched in any preserve anywhere in the world.

-The Delia Online Cookery School: You can now watch How to Make Marmalade in our Online Cookery School Video lesson below.
+The Delia Online Cookery School: You can now watch How to Make Marmalade in our video, click the image to play.

 This recipe is from Delia's Complete How to Cook.
 Makes 6 x 450g jars

 Begin by lightly buttering the base of the saucepan (to help prevent the marmalade catching) measure 2.5 litres of water into the pan.

 Then cut the lemon and oranges in half (discarding any bits of stalk) and squeeze the juice out of them (if you intend to make lots of marmalade an electric citrus squeezer makes light work of this).
 When you are buying Seville oranges the rougher the skin the better and the larger ones are always less fiddly.
 Add the juice to the water and place the pips and any bits of pith that cling to the squeezer on the square of gauze or muslin (laid over a dish).

 Now cut the orange peel into quarters with a sharp knife, and then one by one, fold and squeeze the quarters tightly together and cut them into shreds (I find it easier with a small serrated kitchen knife and the shreds can be either chunky or thin).
 As you cut, add the shreds to the water and any pips or spare pith you come across should go onto the gauze or muslin.
 The pith contains a lot of pectin so don't discard any and don't worry about any pith and skin that clings to the shreds – it all gets dissolved in the boiling.
 (The lemon can be included or not, I usually just use the orange peel).